rafaell3724/MoneyManagement/README.md

 Firebase, Django, Ruby on Rails, Express
 Implement APIs for communication between the front end and back end.

-4. Database Setup and Management: (we probably won’t need to do this?)
+4. Database Setup and Management: Firebase
-Configure a dbms.
-MySQL, or firebase, xcode(?)